Overview

 Check:

-• Is the position status active on the calculation date?
+• Does the position count as active on the calculation date?

 Cost is zero but FTE is not zero